 Wellington City Council manages the waterfront area including:

-- managing daily activity on the waterfront, including property management, cleaning, security and general maintenance
+- managing daily activity on the waterfront, including property management, parking, cleaning, security and general maintenance

 - promoting and restoring its heritage buildings